iMiebaka/chat_app/README.md

 </p>

 ## About
-This is based on the HTTP socket protocol for flutter with node backend support
+This is based on the HTTP socket protocol for flutter with socketIO